Court sides with human in copyright fight over monkey selfie

 "Naruto should be considered the author and copyright owner, and he shouldn't be treated any differently from any other creator simply because he happens to not be human," Kerr said.

-Slater, who lives in the United Kingdom, said the attorneys' fees were welcome after the case took a toll financially and emotionally and at one point had him contemplating taking up dog walking or tennis coaching to make money.
+Slater, who lives in the United Kingdom, said the attorneys' fees were welcome after the case took a toll financially and emotionally - at one point he contemplated taking up dog walking or tennis coaching to make money.

 "I was making no money from photography, which is a difficult industry to begin with," Slater, 53, said.